Why do we need a research register?

 We would like to invite adults (over the age of 18) with a formal diagnosis of autism to join the research register.

-At this moment in time we are not running any studies for people without a formal diagnosis of autism.
-Our portfolio of autism research may change over time, this will be reflected on this website.
+At this moment in time we are not running any autism research studies.

 How to join the research register?